 And to be honest, now, if they were not fed, watered and cared for, they would not survive.
 My mother’s dementia is advanced, so she is in a nursing home, or hospital, depending on how ill she is at any one time…Dad has three carers coming in each day, plus relatives.

 Dementia – progressive confusion – is a subject people rarely think about until it personally impacts them.
 So it was with me.
 It is only now that my parents have well-advanced memory and communication problems that I am seeking and finding more information about this progressive condition which, according to the Alzheimer’s Society, affects hundreds of thousands of mainly elderly people in the UK.

 ‘Dementia’ is the set of symptoms affecting reasoning, and mood, among other things, which may have various causes.
 My mother, for example, has had nearly ten years of vascular dementia caused by problems of blood supply to the veins, commonly caused by diabetes and high blood pressure, or mini-strokes, although I have been minded to look more closely at Lewy dementia, after being alerted to the condition.
-I often wonder if her addiction to anti-depressants played a part.
+I often wonder if her adult-lifelong addiction to anti-depressants played a part.

 Alzheimer’s is the most common problem affecting around 496,000 people in the UK.

 The scale of the problem is really quite scary, especially once people reach their 80s, where 1 in 6 of people, already vulnerable because of other infirmities, are affected.